Shelby Township, MI

 Join us for the Shelby Township Library's enriching summer reading season, where both the young and young-at-heart can find their perfect summer read.
 Experience the great outdoors with the Shelby Township Parks, Recreation and Maintenance Department's engaging summer day camps and free concerts.
 Discover the wonders of nature with educational programs and nature academies offered by the Burgess-Shadbush Nature Center.

-And don’t miss our large annual events, including the Down Home Days Festival, the return of Shelby Township Summerfest and the 42nd annual Shelby Township Art Fair.
+And don’t miss our large annual events, including the Down Home Days Festival, the return of Shelby Township Summer Fest and the Shelby Township Art Fair.
 There’s something for everyone in Shelby Township this summer—come and celebrate with us!

 Browse our summer programming below for events and everything you need to know to have fun out and about this summer in Shelby Township.